alexrobincrabbe/Boopball/README.md

 <img src="assets/readme_images/intro_mobile.png">
 </div>

-The introduction contains information about the rules of the game, summarized in bullet points.
+The introduction contains information about the rules of the game, summarised in bullet points.

 ### Controls